AdobeDocs/experience-platform.en/help/sources/connectors/analytics/pendo-webhook.md

 A [!DNL Pendo] account.
 If you do not have one already see the [[!DNL Pendo] register](https://app.pendo.io/register) page to register and create your account.

+### Set up [!DNL Pendo] Webhook {#set-up-webhook}

-Later, after you set up the [!DNL Pendo] source, you will set up a Webhook to inform Platform about [!DNL Pendo] events as explained in the [Get your streaming endpoint URL](../../tutorials/ui/create/analytics/pendo-webhook.md#set-up-webhook) and the [Next Steps](../../tutorials/ui/create/analytics/pendo-webhook.md#next-steps) sections.[!DNL Pendo] Webhooks can push out real-time notifications to other services when certain events happen, and send this information to your [!DNL Pendo] source.
+Once you have successfully created your dataflow, you must set up a Webhook to inform Platform about [!DNL Pendo] events. [!DNL Pendo] Webhooks can push out real-time notifications to other services when certain events happen, and send this information to your [!DNL Pendo] source.
+For more information, read the tutorials on [getting your streaming endpoint URL](../../tutorials/ui/create/analytics/pendo-webhook.md#get-streaming-endpoint) and [setting up a [!DNL Pendo] Webhook](../../tutorials/ui/create/analytics/pendo-webhook.md#set-up-webhook).

 ## Connecting [!DNL Pendo] to Platform {#connect-to-platform}

-You can use the [!DNL HTTP API] source connector to stream your data to Platform.
+You can use the [!DNL Pendo] source connector to stream your data to Platform.
 The [!DNL Pendo] source is supported by [!DNL Data Prep] functions, allowing you to map any non XDM-compliant data to an XDM-compliant dataset.

 The documentation below provides information on how to create a [!DNL Pendo] streaming connector to connect with [!DNL Platform] using APIs or the user interface: